Vein Care Frequently Asked Questions

 How Are Vein Problems Diagnosed?

 Vein problems are diagnosed by the presence of symptoms suggesting venous disease coupled with confirmation by an ultrasound exam of the legs.
 Both symptoms AND confirmatory ultrasound findings are necessary—some patients are found to have abnormal veins on ultrasound exam but their symptoms are not consistent with venous disease.
-Dr. Dando’s background as a diagnostic Internal Medicine specialist helps to determine whether your symptoms are due to a venous problem or some other issue.
+Dr. Spartz’s background as a diagnostic Internal Medicine specialist helps to determine whether your symptoms are due to a venous problem or some other issue.

 How Do You Know If You Need Vein Treatment?